LA RIOJA ALTA S.A. WINES

 In 1895, five enterprising families in Rioja Alta came together to form a company which would take local Spanish winemaking to an altogether higher level.
 Responding to the phylloxera crisis in Bordeaux, the families realised that, by banding together, they could offer a commercially viable way of filling the gap in supply of complex, well-structured red wines, based at a bodega in Haro’s Barrio de la Estación - the station quarter, which made export by rail fast and efficient.

-Over the following decades, the Sociedad Vinícola de La Rioja Alta established and maintained the characteristics of what have become classic Riojas- particularly bright fruit and long oak ageing.
-Gradually, the company took control of every aspect of winemaking, not only controlling the winemaking and maturation but acquiring their own cooperage and bottling facility and, by the 1970s, instead of buying the bulk of their grapes from small growers, vinifying their own fruit.
+Over the following decades, the Sociedad Vinícola de La Rioja Alta S.A. established and maintained the characteristics of what have become classic Riojas- particularly bright fruit and long oak ageing.
+Gradually, the company took control of every aspect of winemaking, not only controlling the winemaking and maturation, but also acquiring their own cooperage and bottling facility.
+By the 1970s, instead of buying the bulk of their grapes from small growers, they started vinifying their own fruit.

-Indeed, the first wine produced by Vigier was the Reserva 1890, the predecessor of today’s Gran Reserva 890.
-Another Reserva - the 1904, which celebrated the year when one of the investors, Daniel Alfredo Ardanza y Sánchez, merged his own Ardanza winery with the Sociedad - lives on in the Gran Reserva 904.
-Both of these retain remarkably vigorous fruit despite (typically) five or six years in oak.
+Indeed, the first wine produced by Vigier was the Reserva 1890, the predecessor of today’s Rioja Gran Reserva 890.
+Another Reserva - the 1904, which celebrated the year when one of the investors, Daniel Alfredo Ardanza y Sánchez, merged his own Ardanza winery with the Sociedad - lives on in the Gran Reserva – La Rioja Alta S.A.
+904. Both of these retain remarkably vigorous fruit despite (typically) five or six years in oak.

-In addition to the Gran Reservas noting important dates in its history, La Rioja Alta also commemorates three of the founding families in Viña Ardanza, Viña Alberdi and Viña Arana.
-The most renowned is Viña Ardanza, a wine which is oak-aged long enough - the Tempranillo for 36 months, the Garnacha for 30, to retain freshness and aroma - to qualify as a Gran Reserva but for La Rioja Alta’s standards only qualifies as a Reserva (apart from in exceptional vintages such as 2001, when it becomes Especial).
+In addition to La Rioja Alta S.A.
+Gran Reservas noting important dates in its history, La Rioja Alta S.A. also commemorates three of the founding families in Viña Ardanza, Viña Alberdi and Viña Arana.
+The most renowned is Viña Ardanza, a wine which is oak-aged long enough - the Tempranillo for 36 months, the Garnacha for 30, to retain freshness and aroma - to qualify as a Rioja Gran Reserva but for La Rioja Alta S.A.’s standards only qualifies as a Reserva (apart from in exceptional vintages such as 2001, when it becomes Especial).